Trip Highlights

 Getting Ready

-Here at Adventure Unbound our first and foremost goal is for you to have an enjoyable and safe experience.
-While most of our trips are suitable for beginners, some of our trips are more active than others and it’s important that you understand the physical requirement of the trip you choose.
+Adventure Unbound’s goal is to provide an enjoyable and safe experience.
+While most of our trips are suitable for beginners, some require a higher level of physical activity.
+It is important to understand the physical demands of your trip to ensure you are prepared.

 Packing List